jimg72/jimg72.github.io/_posts/2026-09-15-frozen-tundra-week-1.md

 ---
 layout: post
-title: "Frozen Tundra Fantasy League — Week 1 Newsletter"
+title: "FTFFL — Week 1 Newsletter"
 date: 2026-09-15 12:00:00 -0500
 categories: [fantasy-football]
 tags: [frozen-tundra, 2026, week-1]
 description: "Hilton benches an escape route, Scott nearly aces his lineup, and Danny discovers the basement has a basement."
 ---

-# 🏈 Frozen Tundra Fantasy League — WEEK 1 NEWSLETTER

-## Hilton Had the Answers.
+# 🏈 Hilton Had the Answers.
 Unfortunately, They Were Sitting Down.

 Welcome back to the Frozen Tundra, where twelve managers spent the offseason preparing to make informed decisions and several immediately requested a refund on the information.
 Scott opened with a league-leading **166.7**.
 Ashley handed Danny a **67.9-point demolition**.
 And Hilton scored enough to beat eight of his eleven possible opponents, drew Thomas, and left two separate escape routes on the bench.
 That's a Greek tragedy with a lineup-edit button.